BASET - The Britain-Australia

 Society Education Trust

-The Britain-Australia Society Education Trust (BASET) helps young people from Britain and Australia to develop through the power of learning and the opportunity to travel.
+BASET (The Britain-Australia Society Education Trust) helps deserving young people from Britain and Australia to develop through the power of learning and the opportunity to travel.

 BASET Award winners return to their home countries to inspire their contemporaries, pass on their newly acquired skills to colleagues and deepen the ties between our two nations.